HOW TO OBTAIN WISDOM – James 1:5-8

 As we look up and try to see what God is doing in the world, we are tempted to feel disappointed.
 We are looking for soaring arches and a high ceiling that reminds us of infinity and of heaven.
 But one day our working floor will be taken away, and then we will see what the Great Artist has been doing in our lives.

 How are you handling your difficulties?
-Self-pity, murmuring, and rebellion will hinder your growth; but praise, submission to God, and faith in God’s loving purpose will produce in you a growing likeness to Jesus Christ.
+Self-pity, murmuring, and rebellion will hinder your growth; but praise, submission to God and a deep faith in God’s loving purpose will produce in you a growing likeness to Jesus Christ.
 God is never in a hurry.
 Are we?